steelx/jekyll-blog/_posts/2016-01-04-Add-google-plus-comments-box-to-jekyll-blog.md

 {% endhighlight %}

 I hope this post was useful, please dont forget to Google PLUSONE this post or comment below.
+Please view the source code on your live website pressing `CMD/CTRL+ U` to check the generated URL on your webpage after commiting the files.
+If this doesnt work post your comments below and I will be glad to help you.